JakeMathews/recommendation-engine/README.md

 - Adding postgres took WAYYY longer than expected.
 Ended up copying flyway/jooq setup from a personal project.
 Not ideal...
 I wanted to get JPA working, but I already sunk too much time on this issue.
 - Providing a starter template project could cut down the time a candidate has to spend on configuring their environment/project.
-I spent as much time on project setup and dependency management as I did on the task requirements themselves.
 - Does the project even need to be runnable?
-I assumed so, but now I'm not sure if that's the case.
+I initially assumed so, but given the time constraints, that probably wasn't necessary.
+Definitely spent too much time on that.